isomorphic-software/smartclient-docs/classes/SimpleType.md

 ### Description
 Registers a new [SummaryFunction](../reference_2.md#type-summaryfunction) by name.
 After calling this method, developers may specify the name passed in as a standard summaryFunction (for example in [ListGridField.summaryFunction](ListGridField.md#attr-listgridfieldsummaryfunction)).

-You may override built-in summary functions; however, the summary value type should still be the same (for example, the 'count' summary function should still result in an integer summary value).
-Also, if a replacement summary function implementation departs significantly from the standard behavior, AI-generated aggregated data fetches may be negatively impacted, because AI is not aware of the non-standard behavior.

 ### Parameters

 | Name | Type | Optional | Default | Description |